LinuxLab-ESGI/Windows-Subsystem-for-Linux-WSL/README.md

 - Kali Linux
 - openSUSE
 - Alpine Linux
-- Pengwin (more information about in Presentation.md)
+- Pengwin (more information about it in Presentation.md)
 - Fedora Remix

 You can install the distribution you want directly on the Windows Store !